offsoc/onionplan/docs/proposals/usability/discovery/translation.md

 The [Onion-Location][] method was introduced on [Tor Browser 9.5][] as a way for service operators announce their Onion Services in their regular HTTPS sites.
 It's specified under [tor-browser-spec][]'s [Proposal 100][] - "Onion redirects using Onion-Location HTTP header".
+The [ticket about implementing Onion-Location][] also has important discussions about this specific approach as well as servide discovery in general.

 Service discovery happens in the HTTP level, either as an HTTP Header or as an HTML `<meta>` tag.
 This means that users need first to access the regular site